Vitols999/QMS-WIKI/AdvMapDetails.md

 The minimum and maximum zoom levels (scales) are nearly the same for both scales.

 For square scales the next zoom step leads to a scale which is approximately changed by a factor 2 compared with the previous one.
-This scale is recommended for on-line (TMS, WMTS) maps.
+This scale is recommended for online (TMS, WMTS) maps.

 ## Projection and datum